Dark Frontier: Background

-The Borg are a Star Trek villain species famous for their phrase, "resistance is futile."
-TV Guide named the Borg at number 4 in its 2013 list of the 60 Nastiest Villains of All Time.
-The Borg was introduced on Star Trek: The Next Generation in the episode "Q Who?"
-(S2E16) and also featured in the critically acclaimed episode "The Best of Both Worlds".
+The Borg were introduced on Star Trek: The Next Generation in the episode "Q Who?"
+(S2,E16), and also featured in the critically acclaimed episode "The Best of Both Worlds".
 They made a major influence on Voyager starting with "Scorpion", which introduced the ex-Borg character Seven of Nine to the main cast, and there were many Borg-centric episodes since that time in the show; they returned with a major story once again in "Dark Frontier".
 The Hansen Data archive that is a story point in "Dark Frontier" was acquired in the episode "The Raven".